To prepare Aniline yellow (para amino azobenzene) from benzene diazonium chloride and aniline.

 1. How can phenol and aniline be distinguished chemically?

 Yes, Aniline is a weaker base than ammonia in solution.
-Because in aniline the phenyl ring is a mild electron-withdrawing and it has drastic effects on the availability of the n-electrons.
+Because in aniline the phenyl ring is a mild electron-withdrawing and it has drastic effects on the availability of the electrons present on the Nitrogen atom.

 3. Usually, diazonium chloride is soluble in water and why?